cloudevents/spec/schemaregistry/schemaregistry.md

 retention policy, but implementations MAY retire and remove outdated schema versions.

-The latest available schema is always the default version that is retrieved when the URI to the schema is used without the version having been specified.
+The latest available schema MUST always the default version that is retrieved when the URI to the schema is used without the version having been specified.

 ### 2.2.1 Schema authority